pink88/Tuiss2HA/README.md

 # Tuiss2HA

 This integration adds support for Tuiss SmartView blinds over Bluetooth Low Energy.
-For best results, I strongly recommend using [ESPHome Bluetooth proxies](https://esphome.io/components/bluetooth_proxy.html) rather than the built-in Bluetooth adapter on Home Assistant hardware or a Raspberry Pi.
+For best results, I strongly recommend using [ESPHome Bluetooth proxies](https://esphome.io/components/bluetooth_proxy.html) rather than the built-in Bluetooth adapter on Home Assistant hardware or a Raspberry Pi, as the majority of connection issues will be due to poor coverage of your bluetooth network.

 *This integration does not support RF control (used by the Tuiss remote); for RF control you can use a device such as the [Sonoff RF Bridge](https://esphome.io/components/rf_bridge/).*